New revised post!

-But seriously, let start with a bit of history.
-It’s been 3 ½ years since the Mavic II Pro was released.
-At the time this drone was priced around $1,300 and could top out at $2,000 with additional batteries, accessories, and a smart controller.
-In 2020 the company introduced the Mavic Air II, a similar but less expensive drone that started at around $1,000.
-Similar photo/video quality, range.
+A bit of history.
+It’s been four years since the Mavic II Pro was released.
+At the time, this drone was priced around $1,300 and could top out at $2,000 with additional batteries, accessories, and a smart controller.
+In 2020 the company introduced the Mavic Air II, a similar but less expensive drone that started at around $1,000 (since being improved with the Air2s model).
+Similar photo/video quality range.
 Ergo a great value.
 See update at bottom (new DJI Mini 3 Pro)*

-So is the Mavic III worth it?
+So is the Mavic III Classic worth it?
 Is the latest and greatest worth your hard-earned $?
+In short, YES!

-Now that I’m done complaining, on to the good stuff.
-What I really like about the Mavic 3.
+What I really like about the Mavic 3 Classic.

 2. While the drone’s forward/backward travel speed hasn’t improved, it’s ascending/descending speed has doubled (8meters/sec vs 4 up, 6/3 down).